Bruno Walter: Conducting

-In 1896, he was appointed Kapellmeister of the Stadttheater (municipal opera) in Breslau, on the strength of a recommendation from Mahler to the theater's director, Theodor Löwe.
+In 1896, he was appointed Kapellmeister of the Stadttheater (Wrocław Opera) in Breslau, on the strength of a recommendation from Mahler to the theater's director, Theodor Löwe.
 However, Löwe required that before taking up this position the young conductor change his last name from Schlesinger—which literally means Silesian—"because of its frequent occurrence in the capital of Silesia".

 In a letter to his brother, paraphrased by biographers Erik Ryding and Rebecca Pechefsky, Walter said that he had "suggested several names, which Mahler wrote down and gave to Löwe, who returned the contract with the name Bruno Walter".
 These biographers add that Walter wrote to his parents that he found that "having to change his name was 'terrible'".
 They report that Mahler and his sisters "pressed" Walter to make the change of name, and add that contrary to occasional unsubstantiated reports, it "is unknown" whether Löwe's stipulation had anything to do with a desire to conceal Walter's Jewish origins.

 In 1897, Walter became Chief Conductor at the municipal opera in Pressburg (now Bratislava).
 He found the town provincial and depressing, and in 1898 took the position of Chief Conductor of the Riga Opera, Russian Empire.
 While there, he converted to Christianity, probably Roman Catholicism.

 In 1899 Walter was appointed music director of the Temeswar, Austria-Hungary (now Timișoara, Romania) Opera, the current Banatul Philharmonic of Timișoara.
-Walter then returned in 1900 to Berlin, where he assumed the post of Royal Prussian Conductor at the Staatsoper Unter den Linden, succeeding Franz Schalk; his colleagues there included Richard Strauss and Karl Muck.
+Walter then returned in 1900 to Berlin, where he assumed the post of Royal Prussian Conductor at the Staatsoper Unter den Linden, succeeding Franz Schalk;

+his colleagues there included Richard Strauss and Karl Muck.
 While in Berlin he also conducted the premiere of Der arme Heinrich by Hans Pfitzner, who became a lifelong friend.

 In 1901, Walter accepted Mahler's invitation to be his assistant at the Court Opera in Vienna.
 Walter led Verdi's Aida at his debut.
 In 1907 he was elected by the Vienna Philharmonic to conduct its Nicolai Concert.
 In 1910, he helped Mahler select and coach solo singers for the premiere of Mahler's Symphony No. 8.
 In the following years Walter's conducting reputation soared as he was invited to conduct across Europe—in Prague, in London where in 1910 he conducted Tristan und Isolde and Ethel Smyth's The Wreckers at Covent Garden, and in Rome.

 When Mahler died on May 18, 1911, Walter was at his deathbed.
 On June 6, he wrote to his sister that he was to conduct the premiere of Mahler's Das Lied von der Erde; he did so in Munich on November 20, 1911, in the first half of an all-Mahler concert (the second half contained Mahler's Symphony No. 2).

 On June 26, 1912, he led the Vienna Philharmonic in the world premiere of Mahler's Symphony No. 9.